abtion/guidelines/career-development/ladder.md

 #### Simple
 - [ ] Has a clear understanding of long term maintenance costs and tradeoffs related to simplifying code
 #### Test-driven
 - [ ] Understands the cost of maintaining tests.
-- [ ] Can answer questions like:
-- [ ] was that test worth it for the business?
+- [ ] Can answer philosophical/economic questions like: was that test worth it for the business?
 Should e2e tests be run in multiple browsers if we support multiple browsers with the product?
 Why or why not?
-- [ ] How could I have reduced costs of implementation or maintenance?
+- [ ] Can facilitate dialog around reduced costs of implementation or maintenance with a team.
-- [ ] How could I make a test more maintainable?
+- [ ] Identifies tests that are hard to maintain and fixes them proactively.
+- [ ] Frequently works with junior and intermediate engineers to reinforce a culture of testing and TDD.
+- [ ] Can support PMs in explaining the long term benefits of testing on client projects.
-- [ ] Writes cost-effective tests.
+- [ ] Implements security tests.

 #### Iterative
 - [ ] Brings new working-methods that improve team performance.
 #### Communication